ChenLiu-1996/CitationMap/README.md

 &#128640; It only takes **1 line to install** and **4 lines to run**!

+&#127760; A properly installed Chrome browser is required to run this successfully, since CAPTCHA checks will be redirected to a pop-up Chrome browser.

 &#128073; If you have trouble running <code>CitationMap</code>, send me your Google Scholar ID via email.
 I might do it for you when I have time, as long as you **politely** ask for the favor and introduce who you are.

 <br>